bbchallenge/bbchallenge-deciders/decider-repeated-word-list-reproduction/README.md

   --print-cert, --no-print-cert
                         Prints the RepWL non-halt certificate(s) --print-params-stats, --no-print-params-stats
-                        In case of a file with Turing machines and parameters, print statistics about the parameters (min, max, avg)
+                        In case of a file with Turing machines and parameters, print statistics about the parameters (min, max, avg) --build-graph, --no-build-graph
+                        Build a DOT graph of the execution --graph-output GRAPH_OUTPUT
+                        Path to save the DOT graph (default: tm_graph.dot) --display-graph, --no-display-graph
+                        Display the graph when the decider finishes --save-graph, --no-save-graph
+                        Save the graph to a file when the decider finishes
 ```

 ## Statistics about Coq-BB5 RepWL Parameters